Corporate governance policy

 Authorized Directors and Sub-Committee

-Mr. Jeremy R. Osterstock and the impression of the Company’s seal will bind the Company.
+Mr. Adisak Jangkamolkulchai and the impression of the Company’s seal will bind the Company.
 Any two of the following six directors and the impression of the Company’s seal will bind the Company: Mr. Taweesak Bunluesin, Mr. Suchart Phowatthanasathian, Ms. Pajaree Meekangvan, Mr. Manoch Munjitjuntra, Ms. Ratrimani Pasiphol and Ms. Pachara Sungkhapan.

 The powers exercised in any actions involving court proceedings, public prosecution, interactions with the police and other governmental entities will require the impression of the Company seal and the signature of any one of the following directors of the Company: Mr. Taweesak Bunluesin, Mr. Suchart Phowatthanasathian, Ms. Pajaree Meekangvan, Mr. Manoch Munjitjuntra, Ms. Ratrimani Pasiphol and Ms. Pachara Sungkhapan.